matsair/WeatherApp/README.md

 The icon was created with Android Asset Studio: http://romannurik.github.io/AndroidAssetStudio

-The cloud icon within the app was taken from Icons8: See http://icons8.com/web-app/649/Clouds
+The cloud icon within the app was taken from Icons8: http://icons8.com/web-app/649/Clouds

-Not yet implemented:
+##### Todo
 1. Update weather icons using icons from OpenWeatherAPI